 Mid-century homes are often known for their specific color palettes.
 Greens and browns are often seen in mid-century modern color schemes, and are popular in kitchens.
 However, you can also opt for a mustard yellow, bright teal, navy, and burnt orange.

 But if you want a modern twist to your mid-century kitchen, update your color palette.
 Try a combination of dark gray and light mint green.
 Blending this color palette with a mid-century design will give you the best of both worlds.
 Keeping the decor theme in mind is an important thing to consider when choosing interior paint colors for your home.

 Picking the right lighting options for your custom home can do wonders for your design.
 Look through photos of mid-century kitchens to find inspiration for the right lighting.
 Simple designs were a staple in mid-century kitchens, so choosing sleek, modern pendant lights is always a good option.

 If bold colors are not your thing, opt for a crisp, white kitchen.
 All white kitchens are always classy, so lean into simplicity.
 Embellish your white flat front cabinetry with chrome hardware that’s mid-century inspired, which is just one of the winning white kitchen design ideas.

 Add a marble hexagon backsplash to add some contrast without taking away from the all-white kitchen.
+This is a kitchen backsplash idea that can help complement the rest of the kitchen.
 Choose white quartz countertops and a porcelain farmhouse drainboard sink, which are a staple in mid-century kitchens.

 These are just a few mid-century kitchen design ideas.
 If you’re ready to start designing your custom home and kitchen, contact Custom Home Group at 717-284-4090!